Are walking pads worth it? I swapped my outdoor walks for treadmill strolls for 3 weeks to find out

-I am a hiking devotee and I love an early morning walk.
-For me, there's nothing better than getting out in the hills, soaking up the sights and sounds of nature and allowing the elements to induce a content, if feral-like, state.
-Hiking calms my mind, eases stress, helps me think more clearly and allows me to work up a sweat without thinking of it as exercise.
-Now I'm in my 40s though, I'm keen to keep trying new activities to discover more of what I enjoy.
-That's how I've found my way up a climbing wall, attempting padel, and running 10km for the first time in 20 years this year alone.
+I was sceptical at first.
+As a hiking devotee, there's nothing better than getting out in the hills in my best walking shoes every day, soaking up the sights and sounds of nature and allowing the elements to induce a content, if feral-like, state.
+Hiking calms my mind, eases stress, helps me think more clearly, and works up a sweat without thinking of it as exercise.

 The Citysports under-desk treadmill offers speeds from 1km/h to 6km/h and has an LED display that tracks your workouts in real time, offering time, speed, and distance stats.
 It also predicts the calories you've burnt.
 It has a small remote to help you control the machine easily and shock absorption technology in the pad to help you move quietly.